Time-delayed neutrino emission from supernovae as a probe of dark matter-neutrino interactions

 To get a better view of the comparison between signal and background events, we present in figure~\ref{EventRates} the cumulative number of signal events for 10 keV DM and a 10 MeV mediator.
 This choice of these parameters corresponds to the region with longer time delays, where delays get closer to $10^8$~s.
 Each model is normalized to the number of events required by the Feldman-Cousins upper limit.
 Similar to figure~\ref{NuDMXSec}, the vector mediator has several neutrino events early on, as the forward scattering is predominant.
 Even though the signal to background ratio is quite small, the upper limit $\mu_s$ grows roughly with $\sqrt{\mu_b}$, so fewer signal events are needed.

-We note that the constraints shown were obtained for a SN with total neutrino energy of $5\times 10^{52}$ erg at $D=10$ kpc.
-Since our approach relies on determining $\mu_s$, which depends only on the chosen time window, and $N_{\rm scatt} \propto g_\nu^2g_\chi^2 L_\nu/D$, we can get constraints for other SNe by the appropriate scaling.
-Thus, choosing different SNe models, namely changing $\alpha$ and $\langle E_\nu\rangle$, mildly affects the constraints, as long as $\langle E_\nu\rangle$ lies well above 10 MeV to ensure that the majority of the SN neutrinos are above the neutrino energy threshold for Hyper-Kamiokande.
+We note that the constraints shown were obtained for a SN with total neutrino energy of $3\times 10^{53}$ erg at $D=10$ kpc.
+Our approach relies on determining $\mu_s$, which depends only on the chosen time window (i.e. on $m_\chi$ and $m_V$.
+Once $m_\chi$ and $m_V$ are fixed, $N_{\rm scatt} \propto g_\nu^2g_\chi^2 \mathcal{E_\nu}/D$, so we can get constraints for other SNe by the appropriate scaling.
+Thus, choosing different SNe models, namely changing $\alpha$ and $\langle E_\nu\rangle$, mildly affects the constraints, as long as the majority of the SN neutrinos is above the neutrino energy threshold for Hyper-Kamiokande.